 Many hospitals would automatically pay higher state and local taxes if the federal tax-exemption was eliminated.
-Thus, estimates on a state-by-state basis of the potential sales tax on business inputs and of potential property taxes on non-profit hospitals were incorporated in the federal tax calculations.5 Increased state corporate income taxes would be deductible against federal taxable income, and this factor is reflected in the analysis.
+Thus, estimates on a state-by-state basis of the potential sales tax on business inputs and of potential property taxes on non-profit hospitals were incorporated in the federal tax calculations as deductions from taxable income.
+Increased state corporate income taxes also would be deductible against federal taxable income, and this factor also is reflected in the analysis.